Warhorst/pacman/README.md

 - implement chase for Inky (the cyan ghost)
 - implement chase for Clyde (the orange ghost)
 - leave ghost house based on eaten dots and time
-- frightened time is based on the current level
 - change appearance based on state
 - animations